Getting Started with Self-Hosted XAI Router

 sudo yum install nginx -y

-It is recommended to back up and replace the entire nginx.conf
+We recommend backing up and replacing the entire nginx.conf

 # Back up the existing configuration